Silver & Black (unproduced film): Background

 In December 2009, the Marvel Comics character Felicia Hardy was set to be introduced in Spider-Man 4, with Anne Hathaway being looked at to play the role.
 Julia Stiles, Rachel McAdams, and Romola Garai were also considered.
-Director Sam Raimi wanted to take the character in a different direction from the comics in which she becomes the cat burglar known as Black Cat.
-Instead, Raimi wanted to have her become a supervillain named "Vulturess", to partner with John Malkovich as the Vulture.
+Director Sam Raimi had differences with the producers regarding taking the character in a different direction from the comics in which she becomes the cat burglar known as Black Cat.
+While Raimi intended for the character to still utilise the Black Cat moniker, the studio reportedly desired to have her become a supervillain named "Vulturess", to partner with John Malkovich as the Vulture.
 The next month, Sony announced that the Spider-Man franchise would be rebooted after Raimi decided to no longer pursue direct sequels to Spider-Man 3 (2007).
 In January 2013, Felicity Jones was in talks to join the second film in the reboot series, The Amazing Spider-Man 2 (2014), as Hardy.
 The character does not take on the Black Cat persona in the film.

 In December 2013, Sony revealed plans to use The Amazing Spider-Man 2 to establish their own expanded universe based on the Marvel properties the studio had the film rights to.
 Avi Arad and Matt Tolmach would produce the films as part of a franchise brain trust that also included Alex Kurtzman, Roberto Orci, Jeff Pinkner, Ed Solomon, and Drew Goddard, as well as The Amazing Spider-Man (2012) and The Amazing Spider-Man 2 director Marc Webb.
 However, after The Amazing Spider-Man 2 underperformed and with Sony "under tremendous pressure to perform [that had them taking] a hard look at their most important franchise", the direction of the new shared universe was rethought.
 Development of a female superhero spin-off film set in the expanded universe had begun, with Lisa Joy writing the screenplay and a 2017 release eyed.
 Potential characters to be featured in the film included Hardy, Silver Sable, Stunner, Firestar, and Spider-Woman.
 By October 2014, the planned film was known by the working title Glass Ceiling, and was set to be a team-up film featuring more than one of the female superhero characters connected to the Spider-Man comics.
 In January 2015, Jones expressed interest in reprising her role of Hardy and exploring the Black Cat side of the character, but stated that there were no plans for her to do so.
 The next month, Sony and Marvel Studios announced a new partnership that would see the latter produce the next Spider-Man film for Sony, and integrate the character into their Marvel Cinematic Universe.
 Sony still planned to produce the spin-off films, including the female superhero film, but would do so without Marvel's involvement.
 Despite this, the spin-off films were canceled by November 2015.